 At almost any given time of the year great birds can be found on the ponds and in the surrounding meadows and reeds.
 A wide variety of special breeding birds, such as Bluethroat, numerous Sedge Warblers, Little Ringed Plover and Eurasian Hobby is completed by migrating wildfowl from autumn till spring.
-The area is also a favourite foraging site for a very wide array of raptors from Osprey, to White-tailed Eagle, Rough-legged Buzzard and European Marsh Harrier.
+The area is also a favourite foraging site for a very wide array of raptors from Osprey, to White-tailed Eagle, Rough-legged Buzzard and Marsh Harrier.
 Species such as Red-footed Falcon, Pallid Harrier or White-winged Tern have become near-annual visitors.

 Access is easiest by car as there are no subway stations nearby and buses only pass a few times a day.